 - Get enough sleep.

 - Use a mouthwash, such as Colgate Peroxyl Antiseptic Mouth Sore Rinse, once or twice a day.
 This type of mouthwash is alcohol-free and won’t cause further irritation.
 It also provides canker sore relief, reduces bacteria in the mouth and keeps the ulcers clean.

 - Canker sores are small, flat, white or yellowish ulcers with a red border that develop inside of the mouth.

 - Canker sores can be painful and annoying, but they’re not contagious and typically aren’t serious.

 - Canker sores from braces usually occur in patients who are already prone to the ulcers.
 The underlying cause of canker sores is unknown, and though it’s unlikely braces can cause canker sores, irritation from your appliance may trigger them.

 - Avoiding the common triggers, using orthodontic wax on your braces to reduce mouth irritation and practicing good oral hygiene can help prevent the ulcers.

 The Team at Houston Orthodontic Specialists is Here to Help!

 If you’ve been suffering from canker sores from braces, bring it up at your check-up.
-If the canker sores are extremely painful or come back frequently, schedule an appointment with your Houston or Bellaire orthodontist right away by calling us at (832) 645-5238 (West Houston) or (346) 250-5490 (Bellaire).
+If the canker sores are extremely painful or come back frequently, schedule a free consultation with your Houston or Bellaire orthodontist right away.
 We take your comfort seriously and we’ll do whatever we can to help you get out of pain and prevent sores from interfering with your treatment.